Divorce

 What Is Divorce Mediation?

 Mediation often takes several sessions to complete, but it can be much quicker and more cost-efficient than litigation.
-It’s worth noting, however, that this type of divorce is usually best suited for spouses who have an amicable relationship and want to work together on completing their divorce.
+However, it usually works best for spouses who maintain an amicable relationship and wish to work together to complete their divorce.
+Our divorce lawyers in San Francisco help determine whether mediation is right for you and remain available during every stage to protect your rights and interests.

 What Is a Collaborative Divorce?